ct6502/vscode-idl/CONTRIBUTING.md

 3. After changes are made to the code, in about 5 seconds the server will be recompiled, you can reload the extension debugger.

-## VSCode Extension Client Development
+## VSCode Extension Client Development (For when webpack is impemented)

 1. Change directories into the `client` folder and run `npm run webpack`.